 Make Sure These Five Things Are Included in Your Will

 Creating a will is one of the most important steps you can take to protect yourself and your loved ones.
 Once you take the time to ensure this vital legal document is in place, updating it regularly is key.
 This ensures any changes in your family or in your financial situation are addressed in a timely manner.
 It also helps eliminate the potential for eliminating important details that could impact how your estate is settled.
-If you have not yet created a will, contact our Bronx & New Rochelle estate planning and asset protection attorneys to do so.
+If you have not yet created a will, contact our Bronx & Westchester estate planning and asset protection attorneys to do so.
 If you have one, review to make sure it includes all the appropriate details.

 What to Include in Your Will